Order of Visit: High Point #41

 And so, my day would begin with a solid 250 miles of driving to get to Charles Mound.

-After breakfast, I dropped down into Iowa and and drove across a large chunk of the state to Dubuque (the closes “big” town to Charles Mound).
-Prior to this highpointing trip, I didn’t know anything about Dubuque other than it rested right on the western banks of Mississippi River, right where the Iowa, Wisconsin, and Illinois converge.
+After breakfast, I dropped down into Iowa and drove across a large chunk of the state toward Dubuque (the closest “big” town to Charles Mound).
+Before this highpointing trip, I didn’t know anything about Dubuque other than it rested right on the western banks of the Mississippi River, right where the Iowa, Wisconsin, and Illinois converge.

 However, if you ever find yourself in the area, I’d strongly suggest a stop in this Dubuque, as it’s quite lovely.
 The National Mississippi River Museum & Aquarium is located directly on the water.
 Plus there’s the a picuteseque area called the ‘Historic Millwork District’ with old warehouses that have been repurposed into retail shops, small businesses, and restaurants.